-Sunday afternoon January 28 in Sydney a concert in the ‘Prelude in Tea’ series, will feature My Heart So Grieves on the first half of the program presented by the unique Viola de Gamba ensemble The Marais Project.
+Sunday afternoon January 28 in Sydney a concert in the ‘Prelude in Tea’ series at the Independent Theatre North Sydney, will feature My Heart So Grieves on the first half of the program presented by the unique Viola de Gamba ensemble The Marais Project.

 Tenor Koen van Stade performing with lutenist Tommie Andersson and Viola da gamba specialist Jennifer Eriksson, will perform songs of love and loss from the Elizabethan era.